open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design.md

 When the `file_input` operator makes use of a persistence mechanism to save and recall its state, it is simply Setting and Getting a slice of Readers.
 These Readers contain all the information necessary to pick up exactly where the operator left off.

+# Thread pooling

+Before starting the poller, the main function kicks off a number of goroutines which will listen to the channel

 # Polling